ebonnal/streamable/README.md

 assert list(five_first_ints) == [0, 1, 2, 3, 4]
 ```

-... or takes elements `until` a condition become satisfied:
+... or `until` a predicate is satisfied:

 ```python